cloudblog004/fantasticfoodies/content/en/posts/1337-recipe-of-super-quick-homemade-quick-and-amp-easy-chicken-pot-pie.md

 recipeinstructions:
 - "Preheat oven to 425 degrees F"
 - "Take 2 pots and fill with water.
 Cut potatoes into small cubes.
 Boil water in pot 1 and cook potatoes until tender, but not completely ready.
 After you’ve cooked the potatoes, set aside."
 - "Do the same with the chicken in pot 2.
-Boil water &amp; then boil chicken for 10 min.
+Boil water & then boil chicken for 10 min.
 When chicken is ready, cut into small cube sizes (same size as the potatoes)."
 - "Melt butter in a large skillet over medium heat.
 Stir into butter, onion, flour, salt, and pepper, about 3-5 minutes.
 It makes a paste like substance."
 - "Remove skillet from heat and stir in Chicken broth, milk, chicken, carrots, and potatoes.
 Mix together well."
 - "Put skillet back on heat.
 Bring the mixture to a boil, about 1 minute.
 It should be a little thicker and ready to go."